YipinXiong/AngularNotes/README.md

 ## Input

-Parent components pass their information to child components via `property`
+Parent components pass their information to child components via `property`.
+Either way, the `@Input` decorator tells Angular that this property is *public* and available for binding by a parent component.
+Without `@Input`, Angular refuses to bind to the property.